dotmailer/dotdigital-for-wordpress/readme.txt

 == Frequently Asked Questions ==

 = Q. My site is hosted by WordPress.com.
 Will the plugin work for me? =
-A. No. The plugin can only be uploaded to the installed version of WordPress (WordPress.org), not the hosted version (WordPress.com).
+A. Yes, the plugin will work, but you will need the WordPress.com Business Plan to install plugins.

 = Q. Can I select more than one list to sign contacts up to? =
-A. Yes you can.
-This latest version of the plugin allows you to put addresses into multiple lists.
+A. You can opt to send contacts to multiple lists, some of which can be hidden from the user.

 = Q. Can contacts who have previously unsubscribed from my mailing lists re-subscribe through the plugin? =
 A. Yes they can.